We are now able to again meet at Brooklyn's!

-Upcoming Chapter meetings will be presented online via GoToMeeting to fulfill CE hours for our members and guests until further notice.
+We also live stream the meetings online via GoToMeeting to help fulfill CE hours for our members and guests.

 Buying a home may seem like an endless series of critical, important decisions.
 When you find that house that is right for you, hiring a home inspector to educate you about the condition of your new home is commonplace and a wise decision.